Teach Online 101: Everything That You Need To Know

 For example, you have to teach a group of teenagers.
 These restless, young minds need not just storytelling but something more.
 Games are the right way of holding their attention.

-1. Gamification: For gamifying your lectures, you can use quizzing tools such as Quizziz and Quizlet.
+- Gamification: For gamifying your lectures, you can use quizzing tools such as Quizziz and Quizlet.
 There are also other gaming tools such as Educandy, Kahoot!, and Gimkit that you can use to make multiple games for multiple classes.
 Games make the class fun for both students and teachers alike.
 Apps like Quizzes can also be used for family game nights.

-2. Interaction: An essential aspect of online lectures is interaction.
+- Interaction: An essential aspect of online lectures is interaction.
 For this specific goal, teachers can use tools like Nearpod, Google Tour Creator, etc. which help them integrate VR, give prompts, take virtual field trips, and much more.
 Interaction has now surpassed just personal chat and voice notes, and this is just the beginning.

-3. Storytelling: The most important goal of teaching in any environment is storytelling.
+- Storytelling: The most important goal of teaching in any environment is storytelling.
 You won’t be surprised that there are apps for this too.
-StoryboardThat is an app that provides graphic organizers, templates, lesson plans, themes, characters, props, GIFs, etc. If you aren’t ready for high-level tools, you can simply use a combination of Slides and Canva designs and still make your class fun, creative, interactive, and colourful at the same time.
+StoryboardThat is an app that provides graphic organizers, templates, lesson plans, themes, characters, props, GIFs, etc. If you aren’t ready for high-level tools, you can simply use a combination of Slides and Canva designs and still make your class fun, creative, interactive, and colorful at the same time.

 Teach Online: 6 Essential Tips For Success